 A plant is said to be invasive when its invasiveness is not due to ephemeral variations in climate or environment, but to its own qualities such as a rapid growth rate or the production of fatal toxins for neighboring species.

-The Environment Department of the Communes' Community of the Pays d'Iroise
+The Environment Department of the Community of Communes of the Pays d'Iroise

-provides you with two excellent documents in french, that you can download by clicking on the pictures below :
+And two documents that you can download by clicking on their image: